-How will the school prepare and support my child/young person to join the school, transfer to a new setting or to the next stage of education and life?
+How will the school prepare and support my child to join the school, transfer to a new setting or to the next stage of education and life?

-The College has a very effective transition programme for all students:
+The College has a very effective transition programme for all students

-- the Learning Support Department liaises with the feeder primary schools and parents to gather information prior to transfer - where appropriate, additional visits, meets etc. are put in place to affect an 'early transition' - the SENDCo)

-- or Assistant SENDCo attend Year 6 Annual Reviews where appropriate and invited to do so by the primary school - SIMs data is transferred, together with documentation, when students begin at the College - a representative from Careers South West attends transitional reviews where appropriate
+- the Learning Support Department liaises with the feeder primary schools and parents to gather information prior to transfer - where appropriate, additional visits, meets etc. are put in place to effect and 'early transition' - the Special Educational Needs Co-ordinator (SENDCo) or Assistant SENDCo attend Year 6 Annual Reviews where appropriate and invited to do so by the primary school - SIMs data is transferred, together with documentation, when students begin at ECC - a representative from Careers South West attends transitional reviews where appropriate